CT Executive Search recruits Executives in Eastern Europe

-Natalia Bichevina coordinates our research activities in the CEE region, and is the contact person for candidates approaching CT Executive Search on their own initiative.
+Natalia Bichevina coordinates our research activities in the CEE region and Turkey, and is the contact person for candidates approaching CT Executive Search on their own initiative.

 She has supported a large number of executive search assignments in Eastern Europe and has been particularly active in the production and service sectors.

 Before joining CT Executive Search, Natalia worked for Neumann International in Sofia and for Kienbaum in Moscow.

 She holds a master's degree in International Business and Management from the Osnabrück University of Applied Sciences.